Youtube Size Guide: How to Create Eye-Catching YouTube Thumbnails & Profile Pictures

-A square or round image that renders at 98 pixels wide x 98 pixels tall should also work very well for your profile picture.
+A square or round image that renders 98 pixels wide x 98 pixels tall should also work very well for your profile picture.
 The maximum file size allowed is 2MB.

-Uploading Your Perfect YouTube Thumbnail Images, Profile Image, And Channel Art
+Uploading Your Perfect YouTube Thumbnail Images, Profile Image, and Channel Art

 - Go well with one another